- Posted by Gilleen Witkowski

 - 0 Comments

-- city living, condo living, condos, puppies, Toronto architecture, Toronto design, Toronto dog walker, urban planning
+- architecture, city dogs, city living, condo living, condos, millennial dog owner, Toronto architecture, Toronto design, Toronto dog walker, urban living, urban planning

 Naama Blonder and her husband live in a 2-bedroom apartment overlooking Grange Park in downtown Toronto.